-Under the terms of the 2016 Plan as it was in effect, our Board of Managers was authorized to issue options to purchase up to 42,105 incentive units.
+Under the terms of the 2016 Plan as it was in effect, our Board of Managers was authorized to issue options to purchase up to 189,472 incentive units.
 The number and kind of incentive units outstanding, and made available for future grants, would have been automatically adjusted in the event of any subdivision or combination of outstanding units, a recapitalization, a spin-off, a reclassification, a merger or consolidation or any other similar occurrence.
-The original term of the 2016 Plan expired on September 30, 2026.
+The original term of the 2016 Plan was set to expire on September 30, 2026.